 So it is entirely possible that the 3,221 drivers who failed J.B.
 Hunt’s drug tests since 2006 are on the road for somebody else.
 And only 90 of those users were flagged by the urine samples they submitted.

 “We deny them employment, but these people are likely driving a truck for somebody else,” said Greer Woodruff, vice president of safety and security at J.B.
 Hunt. “… People with positive hair tests obviously do not need to be behind the wheel.
 These are the kind of people we screen out, and we think if more companies could do hair testing and share the results, we could move these people off the roads and out of commercial vehicles.
 Or they could go through some type of rehabilitation program.
 Right now they’re just moving to a different company.”

 J.B.
-Hunt became the first major transportation company to incorporate hair testing seven years ago.
+Hunt became the first major transportation company to incorporate truck driver hair testing seven years ago.
 Other companies have since followed suit, despite the additional costs and the fact that results cannot be shared with others in the industry.